hexdigest/ruby-nfc/README.md

-ruby-nfc
+About ruby-nfc
 ========

-NFC library for Ruby programming language
+This gem brings some NFC functionality for Ruby programming language.
+It allows to:
+* Read and modify contents of Mifare tags
+* Send APDU commands to Android HCE or Blackberry VTE devices
+* Communicate with dual-interface smart cards like Master Card PayPass or Visa payWave cards

 Prerequisites
 ------------